UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

-for real-life / everyday photography: if the idea is a realistic everyday-life photo, add something like: photo quality and vibe: non-studio lighting, real light from the location, iphone 7 photo, imperfect photo quality (for realism), natural focus, random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k.
+for real-life / everyday photography: if the idea is a realistic everyday-life photo, add something like: photo quality and vibe: non-studio lighting, real light from the location, iphone 7 photo, imperfect photo quality (for realism), natural focus,raw quality, random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k.

 for cinematic / high-quality photography: if the idea asks for premium quality, cinematic look, movie still, luxury, aesthetic visual, or best photo quality, add something like: